-The same materials will work for non traditional furniture embellishments as well.
+The same materials will work for nontraditional furniture embellishments as well.
 Embossed paper designs from baby cards for nursery furniture, stick-on letters for monograms, a careful search of your stash will probably turn up lots of items that can be used to improve your basic piece of furniture.
-Even a simple row of glued on paper dots or twisted embroider thread can add a period effect.Continue to 8 of 18 below.
+Even a simple row of glued on paper dots or twisted embroidery thread can add a period effect.Continue to 8 of 18 below.

 08 of 18

 Reproducing Sets of Miniature Furniture Embellishments

-Here you can see the mold made from my trim, along with the first gesso attempts cast in the mold.
+Here you can see the mold made from our trim, along with the first gesso attempts cast in the mold.
 They obviously need to be made from a thicker layer of gesso.

 Cast from gesso, these trims can be glued flat to the cabinet, or dampened slightly and shaped gently over curves.
 Dried gesso is very strong, and makes up the 'carved' sections of most picture frame moldings.
-I plan to use my trims on the cabinet leg fronts, the door handle, and the upper cabinet trim.
-I've experimented by cutting the gesso cast into different sections to see which pieces can be best fitted on the cabinet.Continue to 9 of 18 below.
+We plan to use our trims on the cabinet leg fronts, the door handle, and the upper cabinet trim.
+We've experimented by cutting the gesso cast into different sections to see which pieces can be best fitted on the cabinet.Continue to 9 of 18 below.

 09 of 18

 Using a Simple Mold to Make Gesso Trims

 Gesso will dry to a slightly flexible trim which can be easily removed from a silicone mold.
-To form my trims, I use a glue spreader to fill the mold with a layer of gesso carefully laying the gesso in to all part so the mold and tapping it lightly so bubbles will rise to the surface and not get trapped in the mold.
+To form our trims, We use a glue spreader to fill the mold with a layer of gesso carefully laying the gesso into all part so the mold and tapping it lightly so bubbles will rise to the surface and not get trapped in the mold.